-RACIN RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul .01 Race Course: be breaking Surf in order to engage in this discipline, although it should take place on guide only, the course can change shape due to the size of the water available.
+RACIN RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul .01 Race Course: the start procedure that is most suited to the current conditions should be used.
+Note 2: There does not have to be breaking Surf in order to engage in this discipline, guide only, the course can change shape due to the size of the water available.
 Course size should be shown in the advance race instructions.
 Starts for this discipline should be flag or jetty start from pontoon or beach.
-Note 1: Any form of start procedure listed as per the P750 rules may be used and the l ·
+Note 1: Any procedure listed as per the P750 rules may be used and the boats prior to the race to show teams the course by water, explaining any safety issues.
+This event can be staged in two legs in one day or over two days, having individual legs of a minimum of 60kms per leg and a maximum of 150kms in total, it must be stated in the advance program.